“Shouldn’t the Captain of the Guards be out…guarding…something?”

 “What you discuss with the King is between the two of you, but this task is given to me.
 If you try to interfere, I will stop you,” Ajie responded.

 “You are going to accompany Lorien somewhere?
 This time of night?”

 Eijivar took hold of the front of Ajie’s vest.

 “Where?
 Where are you taking her?”
 Eijivar insisted.

 “I am not taking her anywhere.
 I am to accompany her.
 And I don’t know where.
 As I said, you can ask the King yourself.
 I am warning you, do NOT interfere.”

-Ajie walked up to the guard and bowed.
-They returned the bow and opened the door.
+Ajie walked up to the guard and bowed, and they returned his bow and opened the door.
 Ajie entered the room, and Eijivar followed him.
-They both stopped, puzzled, as soon as they saw Lorien and the King.
-Neither of them remembered to bow.
-Lorien was dressed in the dark browns and greens of the guard.
+They both stopped, puzzled, as soon as they saw Lorien and the King, and neither of them remembered to bow.
+To their surprise, Lorien was dressed in the dark browns and greens of the guard.
 She had a bow and quiver full of arrows strapped over her back, and a thin sword and dagger sheathed in holders strapped to her waist.
 She wore old boots of the guard that rose just above her ankles.
 The King nodded to the two men and motioned them into the room.
 The door was closed behind them.

 “What is going on?”
 Eijivar asked.
 “You are allowing her to leave…like…like…?”